What Do Queen Ants Look Like? ID, Size & How to Get Rid of One

 Army Ant Queen

-Army ants form monogyne colonies.
-The queens are dark brown and measure about 0.90” (23 mm).
-Unlike most ant queens, army ant queens are blind and wingless but have extraordinarily large ovaries and gasters.
+Army ants form single-queen colonies.
+The queen is dark brown and about 0.9 inch (23 mm).
+Unlike most ant queens she is blind and wingless, but she has enormous ovaries and a hugely swollen gaster, capable of producing millions of eggs.

 Pavement Ant Queen